ryanwoconnor/HeartRate_Pulsoid/README.md

 You'll need to collect three things.

-1. your HTTP Event Collector Token from Splunk
+1. Your HTTP Event Collector Token from Splunk
 2. The HTTP Event Collector URL/Port
-3. your Pulsoid URL.
+3. Your Pulsoid URL.

 Within the script you'll see three strings to be replaced.